mszkb/my_scripts/README.md

-# My RPI scripts
+# My Scripts and docs

-A collection of scripts and dotfiles that I use on my raspberry pi(s).
+A collection of docs, scripts and dotfiles that I use on my devices.

+## Docs

+General docs about almost anything related to programming languages, quirks on operating systems and of course raspberry pi.

 ## Hardening script